AngleProtocol/angle-docs/core-module/other-aspects/keepers.md

 Keepers are external incentivized actors that help the protocol work smoothly.
 Since EVM-compatible blockchains are inherently passive, there is a need for external input from people telling the protocol to perform a certain action at a given moment.

-Angle needs multiple types of keepers to get involved.
-Angle Labs, Inc. developped bots to help keepers achieve some of their operations.
+Angle needs multiple types of keepers to get involved, and creating a keeper on top of the protocol can be done permissionlessly without any governance approval.

 ## ⚖️ Arbitrage Keepers